Last updated on June 14, 2021

 - Mixing medications with kitty litter or coffee grounds: The purpose of mixing medications with kitty litter or coffee grounds is to mask the medications, but eventually, the mixture ends up in a landfill where the pharmaceuticals can cycle back into the water.
-Additionally, the process is time consuming and often messy — not the best use of a long-term care facility’s best resource: nurses.
+Additionally, the process is time-consuming and often messy — not the best use of a community’s best resource: nurses.
 Like flushing, this form of disposal likely does not meet the DEA’s non-retrievable standard of disposal.
 To learn more about how landfilling of medications harms both people and the environment alike, read our article on this topic.

 Collection Receptacles for Medication Disposal

-Long-term care facilities (LTCF) can utilize a collection receptacle for medication disposal providing an authorized collector manages the program.
-A collector is a DEA registrant that has been approved to administer collection programs on behalf of a LTCF.
-The collector for long-term care facilities will usually be the pharmacy that provides medication for the residents (retail, closed-door or hospital/clinic with an onsite pharmacy).
-While the collection receptacle is maintained at the long-term care facility, the authorized collector will manage the program.
+LTCFs can utilize a collection receptacle for medication disposal, provided that an authorized collector manages the program.
+A collector is a DEA registrant that has been approved to administer drug collection programs at an LTCF.
+The collector for the community is the managing pharmacy that provides medication for the residents (retail, closed-door, or hospital/clinic with an on-site pharmacy).
+While the collection receptacle is physically located within the community, the authorized collector will manage the program.
 Program management includes inserting inner liners into the collection receptacle, removing and sealing inner liners for disposal, and documenting a step log of the procedures.

 Note: No LTCF can operate a collection receptacle program without an authorized collector managing the program.

-The removable inner liners, once sealed by the authorized collector, can be stored onsite at the long-term care facility for up to three days per the DEA regulations.
+The removable inner liners, once sealed by the authorized collector, can be stored on-site at the community for up to three business days per the DEA regulations.
 The inner liners are returned via common carrier to a registered treatment facility for proper destruction.
-With the goal of diversion as a main concern of the DEA, all steps outlined above are conducted with two people — either two employees from the authorized collector pharmacy or one employee from the authorized collector pharmacy and a second supervisor-level employee from the long-term care facility.
+With the goal of diversion as a main concern of the DEA, all steps outlined above are conducted by two people — either two employees from the authorized collector pharmacy or one employee from the authorized collector pharmacy and a second supervisory-level employee from the LTCF.

 Mailback Medication Disposal

-For long-term care facilities in which the residents manage their own medications, specially-designed mailbacks can be used for disposing of controlled substances.
-The resident places their medication into the mailback, seals it, and gives it to USPS for return to a registered collector for destruction.
-The current 10- & 20-Gallon TakeAway Environmental Return System™ solutions are still optimal for non-controlled medication disposal at long-term care facilities where residents are managing their own controlled substances disposal with a mailback solution.
+For LTCFs where residents manage their own medications, specially-designed mailbacks can be used for disposing of controlled substances.
+The resident places their medication into the mailback, seals it, and gives it to USPS for direct return shipping to the registered collector for destruction.
+Our 10- and 20-Gallon TakeAway Environmental Return Systems™ are optimal mailback solutions for communities where residents are managing the disposal of their own non-controlled, non-hazardous medications.

-To learn more about the Secure and Responsible Drug Disposal Act of 2010 and options for a collection receptacle or mailback program for your long-term care facilities, please contact Sharps Compliance at 800.772.5657 or visit our MedSafe website.
+To learn more about the 2014 Disposal of Controlled Substances Final Rule and options for a collection receptacle or mailback program for your communities, please contact Sharps Compliance at 800.772.5657 or visit our MedSafe website.
 Additionally, Sharps Compliance continues to offer both medical and hazardous waste management services.